KHZ-INTL/SnD-Reversing-tutorial-Writeups/README.md

 ## UPDATE
-The writeup/s published, available on the blog https://khz-intl.github.io/
+The writeup/s are published, available on the blog https://khz-intl.github.io/

 ## SnD-Reversing-tutorial-Writeups